Last updated on April 13th, 2023 at 12:51 pm

 When creating your goals, they also need to be time-bound.
 This means that the goal has a beginning and an end.
 The end is when you will see the results.
 Setting goals with a time frame allows those involved to see where it is starting and where it is ending, along with helping everyone stay focused along the way.

 Having an end allows also for successes to be celebrated along the way, as well as boosts morale.

 Monitoring the Progress of the Goals

 Monitoring the progress of achieving the goal is important.
 Are you making the gains you hoped for?
 If not, are there things that you need to change so the goal is achievable?

-Also, think about how you know if the goals are being met?
-You can look at the weekly or monthly analytics and see if the company is headed towards the goals.
+Also, think about how you know if the goals are being met.
+You can look at the weekly or monthly analytics and see if the company is headed toward its goals.
 Are the inbound marketing strategies working for the goal you chose?
 This step is important as the last step as it can help the company adapt to change and make the changes necessary to reach the goals of growing the business.